It's similar to a home pregnancy test: you do the test yourself and see the result within a few minutes.

 The test checks for HIV antibodies in a small sample of your blood.
 One line appears on the test to tell you it's working.
 If the antibodies are present, a second line appears.
 You do not need to send any part of the test back to us.
 The test can only be used once.

-Watch this video to find out more about how the test works:
+Watch Biosure's video to find out more about how the test works:

-The test has a proven sensitivity of at least 99.8%, which means at least 998 in 1,000 negative results are correct.
+Negative results using this test are 99.9% accurate, which means that on average 999 in every 1,000 negative results are correct.
 The test is CE marked, which means it complies with the essential requirements of relevant European health and safety regulations.

-It is possible there can be a positive result, which when tested again is negative.
+There is a small possibility of getting a positive result that, when tested again, is negative.
 This is called a false positive.
-On average, between 2 and 5 in every 1,000 positive test results will be incorrect.
+On average, just 3 in every 1,000 positive test results will be incorrect.

 That's why it's important that any positive result on this test is confirmed with a second blood test by a healthcare professional.

 Your test will arrive in a discreet, unmarked package.
-The test box includes:
+The test box contains: